scigem/PynamiX/README.md

 - imageio

 ## Deploying to PyPI
-Run the following to make a new distribution and upload it to PyPI
+Run the following to make a new distribution and upload it to PyPI. **Note**: You first need to update the version number in `setup.py`.
 ```
 python3 setup.py sdist
 twine upload dist/*